115 Larchmount

 Description

-The interiors scheme, including the lobby, corridors, amenity spaces, and units, was inspired by the area’s manufacturing legacy, emphasizing details and craftsmanship.
-For the lobby, for example, we commissioned custom terrazzo with distinctive metal accents and inlays and designed eclectic tile layouts consisting of different patterns and colours that honour the vibrancy of the neighbourhood.
+The building takes its design cues, inside and out, from the surrounding urban fabric and the neighbourhood’s industrial legacy.
+The interiors scheme — including the lobby, corridors, amenity spaces, and units — emphasizes details, colour, and craftsmanship inspired by Leslieville’s manufacturing history.
+Our lobby design, for example, features custom terrazzo with distinctive metal accents and inlays as well as eclectic tile layouts consisting of different patterns and colours that honour the vibrancy of the neighbourhood.
 The mailboxes are enclosed in a finely detailed smoked oak cabinet that sits next to a custom leather bench.

-With 47 units and a mix of suite sizes that feature one, two, and three bedrooms, 115 Larchmount offers choice to a wide variety of potential tenants, including singles, couples, and families.
-For the model suite — a 722-sf one-bedroom apartment with a layout that is ideal for a professional couple — we developed a colour palette and selected furnishings that are decidedly urban but also foster a sense of serenity and reprieve from the bustle of city life.
-With this target demographic in mind, the plan includes a work-from-home nook off the kitchen as well as a double vanity in the bathroom.
-We prioritized items that have both personality and wider appeal, with special consideration for furniture, materials, colours, and textures that honour Leslieville’s dynamic character.
-We opted for natural patinas, pops of saturated colour, and a selection of furniture that includes local vintage items to infuse the décor with distinction and a touch of playfulness, ensuring cohesion between the unit and overall building design.
+With 47 units and a mix of suite sizes that feature studios as well as one, two, and three bedrooms, 115 Larchmount offers choice to a wide variety of potential tenants.
+For the model suite — a 722-sf one-bedroom apartment with a layout that is ideal for a professional couple — we used a colour palette and selected furnishings that are decidedly urban but also serene, offering a reprieve from the bustle of city life.
+With this target demographic in mind, the plan includes a work-from-home nook off the kitchen and a double vanity in the bathroom.
+We prioritized items that have personality and wider appeal, with special consideration for furniture, materials, colours, and textures that honour the neighbourhood’s dynamic character.
+Natural patinas, pops of saturated colour, and a selection of furniture that includes local vintage items infuse the décor with distinction and a touch of whimsy, forging cohesion between the unit and overall building design.

 Images: doublespace photography